Skip to content

 • Slows down your sleep-wake cycle

-Bad sleep with blue light
+Poor sleep with blue light

-Scientific basis
+Scientific background

-• Another small-scale study from 2017 suggested that the color of light plays an important role in falling asleep , with personal preference also making a difference in which color works best.
+• Another small-scale study from 2017 suggested that the color of light plays an important role in falling asleep, with personal preference also making a difference in which color works best.

-Red light sleep
+Red light sleeping

 Tips to fall asleep faster

-• Limit screen use in the evening : Try to put your phone or laptop away at least an hour before bedtime.
+• Limit screen use in the evening: Try to put away your phone or laptop at least an hour before bedtime.

 Conclusion: Red light for better sleep